phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 ### Test Profiles On Windows
-As of March 2018, around 50 of the test profiles are currently compatible with the Phoronix Test Suite on Windows.
+As of 2021, around 100 test profiles are currently compatible with the Phoronix Test Suite on Windows.
 This includes many of the popular benchmarks and other interesting test cases.
 Over time more test profiles will continue to be ported to Windows where applicable and there are also some Windows-only tests also supported for execution by the Phoronix Test Suite.

 ### Getting Started
 Besides **phoronix-test-suite shell** and **phoronix-test-suite help** , there is also **phoronix-test-suite interactive** for helping new users understand Phoronix Test Suite benchmarking.
-Long story short, it should be as easy as running **phoronix-test-suite benchmark c-ray** or **phoronix-test-suite benchmark crafty** as some examples for carrying out automated, cross-platform benchmarks in a side-by-side and fully-reproducible manner.
+Long story short, it should be as easy as running **phoronix-test-suite benchmark stockfish** or **phoronix-test-suite benchmark crafty** as some examples for carrying out automated, cross-platform benchmarks in a side-by-side and fully-reproducible manner.

-### Support
-Community technical support is available via [GitHub](https://github.com/phoronix-test-suite/phoronix-test-suite/issues) .
-For enterprise inquiries, commercial support, and custom engineering services, [contact us](http://phoronix-test-suite.com/?k=commercial) .

 # External Dependencies